Latest News on Plastic Bag Bans in The United States

 Find Out The Latest News on the Plastic Bag Ban Movement in The United States

 Efforts to ban single-use plastic bags are continuing to move forward all over the United States.
 Find out the latest news on which United States’ cities and towns have passed or are considering passing disposable plastic bag bans.
 Get a handle on the big picture and review our plastic bag ban map.
-We recently made some improvements to the function of the site and we are always adding new pins, so check it out and learn more about the movement to ban single-use plastic bags.
+We recently made some improvements to the site’s function, and we are always adding new pins, so check it out and learn more about the movement to ban single-use plastic bags.

 Going Plastic Free in the Bay State

 The total number of Massachusetts towns with single-use plastic bag bans in place has reached 79.
-New towns are joining the movement all the time, so that number is likely to change and this stat should be obsolete any day now.
-One of the more recent Massachusetts towns to join the bag ban movement is Cohasset Disposable plastic bags will be banned throughout this coastal town starting November 1, 2018.
-A short time later in January of 2019, disposable plastic bags will be banned in Lowell as well as in Andover.
+New towns are joining the movement all the time, so that number is likely to change, and this stat should be obsolete any day now.
+One of the more recent Massachusetts towns to join the bag ban movement is Cohasset.
+Disposable plastic bags will be banned throughout this coastal town starting November 1, 2018.
+A short time later, in January of 2019, disposable plastic bags will be prohibited in Lowell and Andover.
 Several Massachusetts towns, including Swampscott and Longmeadow, are considering single-use plastic bags of their own.